Oakland Coliseum: Configurations

-In its baseball configuration, the Coliseum has the most foul territory of any ballpark in Major League Baseball.
-Thus, many balls that would reach the seats in other ballparks can be caught for outs at the Coliseum.
+In its baseball configuration, the Coliseum had the most foul territory of any ballpark in Major League Baseball.
+Thus, many balls that would reach the seats in other ballparks would be caught for outs at the Coliseum.
 The distance to the backstop was initially 90 ft, but was reduced to 60 ft in 1969.

 From 1968 through 1981 and in 1995, two football configurations were used at the stadium.
 During Raider preseason games and all regular season games played while the baseball season was still going on, the field was set up from home plate to center field (east/west).
 Seats that were down the foul lines for baseball games became the sideline seats for football games, which started up to 120 ft away from the field (most football-only stadiums have sideline seats that start half that distance away).
-Once the A's season ended, the orientation was switched to north/south: i.e. the football field ran from the left field line to the right field line; seats were moved from behind first and third base to create corners for the end zone to fit into (these seats were then placed to fill in the space that was normally behind home plate and near the foul poles for baseball games).
+Once the A's season ended, the orientation was switched to north–south: i.e. the football field ran from the left field line to the right field line; seats were moved from behind first and third base to create corners for the end zone to fit into (these seats were then placed to fill in the space that was normally behind home plate and near the foul poles for baseball games).
 Temporary football bleachers were then added in front of the baseball bleachers to form the sideline on the east (visitors') side, and the baseball bleachers were not sold.
 Raiders season ticket holders would thus have two season ticket locations in different parts of the stadium that roughly corresponded to the same location in relation to the field.
-After stadium expansion in 1996, the field ran north/south throughout the season.
+After stadium expansion in 1996, the field ran north–south throughout the season.